Split Keyboard with Trackpad: The Complete Guide

 How a Split Keyboard with an Integrated Trackpad Works

-The trackpad replaces your mouse entirely
+The trackpad replaces your mouse

-QMK firmware and VIA – as much control as you need
+QMK firmware and VIA

-More keys means a gentler learning curve — you keep your number row, you keep familiar modifier positions.
+More keys means a gentler adjustment — you keep your number row and familiar modifier positions.
+The Dilemma MAX is the right starting point for most people.Â

-Fewer keys means a more efficient layout once you’ve adapted, since everything lives within reach of the home row.
+Fewer keys means a more efficient layout once you’ve adapted, with everything reachable from the home row.
+The smaller Dilemma is for users already comfortable with layers and homerow mods.

-The Dilemma and Dilemma MAX keyboards also use a columnar layout — each column runs in a straight vertical line — rather than the staggered rows of a standard keyboard.
-This matches the natural straight-down movement of your fingers instead of the awkward diagonal reach that standard layouts require.
+Both keyboards use a columnar layout — keys in straight vertical columns rather than the staggered rows inherited from typewriter design.
+This matches the natural straight-down movement of your fingers.

 Warranty and support: often an afterthought